Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Train tracks

 \subsection{Straightening foliations on flat surfaces}

 \Label{sStrighteningFoliations} Let $E$ be the flat surface homeomorphic to $S$, and let $V$ be its vertical foliation.
 Let $V'$ be another measured foliation on $S$.

 For each smooth leaf $\ell$ of $V'$, consider its geodesic representative $[\ell]$ in $E$.
 If $\ell$ is non-periodic, the geodesic representative is unique.
 Suppose that $\ell$ is periodic.
-Then, if $[\ell]$ is not unique, then the set of its geodesic representatives foliate a flat cylinder in $E$.
+Then, if $[\ell]$ is not unique, then the set of its geodesic representatives foliates a flat cylinder in $E$.

-Consider all geodesic representatives, in $E$, of smooth leaves $\ell$ of $V'$, and let $[V']$ be the set of such geodesic representative and the limits of those geodesics.
-We still call geodesics of $[V']$ {\sf leaves}.
+Consider all geodesic representatives, in $E$, of smooth leaves $\ell$ of $V'$, and let $[V']$ be the set of such geodesic representatives and the limits of those geodesics.
+We still call the geodesics of $[V']$ {\sf leaves}.
 We can regard $[V']$ as a map from a lamination $[V']$ on $S$ to $E$ which is a leaf-wise embedding.